simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 ```

 As we can see in the code above, the *saveEvents* function stores the events in the database using Ktorms insert function
 and then publishes the events on the event bus.

+A short note on the aggregate repository, the event store and the event bus.
+Even if the
+abstractions are unrelated to each other, they are closely related in the implementation,
+where the aggregate repository holds a dependency on the event store and the event store holds a dependency on the event bus, as we can see in the diagram below.

+{{< figure2 src="images/class_diagram_persistence.webp" class="class_diagram_persistence" caption="Class diagram of aggregate repository, event store and the event bus and its implementation relations " attrrel="noopener noreferrer" >}}

-This completes the write side of the application and
-we can proceed to the read side.
+This completes the write side of the application and we can proceed to the read side.

 ##### Read Side of the application